RikoDalge/GetData_Project/README.md

 and it was reestructured in a way that the final result is a data frame with 68 columns - 2 IDs (Activity and Subject) and 66 Mean of the original selected variables from the raw data.

 The transformation process script is:

-1. Read Train and Test sets
+1. Read Train and Test sets.
-2. Identify the Activity and Subject using left_join() for both datasets
+2. Identify the Activity and Subject using left_join() for both datasets.
 3. Merge both datasets using Merge() function
 4. Define the interest variables (columns)
 5. Define variables names